 “This year’s winners all represent the most disruptive nominees in each category,” said Nick Serfass, Executive Director of the Richmond Technology Council, which represents over 26,000 practitioners and nearly 300 businesses in the greater Richmond region.
 “They are companies, projects, or individuals that are moving our society forward, and tonight we recognized them, celebrated them, and learned from them.
 We are better, Richmond is better, and our world is better because of them.”

 Grenova was selected as the winner of the Technology Project of the Year award for its ground-breaking approach to dealing with plastic consumables in the lab environment.
-Grenova’s patented technology has successfully washed and sterilized 78, 261,120 used pipettes for reuse, helping labs save a total of $6,357,504 in costs and reduce 224,656 lbs. of plastic waste.
+Grenova’s patented technology has successfully washed 78, 261,120 used pipettes for reuse, helping labs save a total of $6,357,504 in costs and reduce 224,656 lbs. of plastic waste.

 For more information about RVATECH, a member-driven association of businesses and organizations working together to grow Central Virginia’s technology-based economy, visit www.rvatech.com.